alessiofrittoli/crypto-cipher/README.md

 ---

 - See [`CoerceToUint8ArrayInput`](#coercetouint8arrayinput) for more informations about supported input data types.
-- See [`Cph.Stream.Symmetric.DecryptOptions`](#cphstreamsymmetricdecryptoptions) for more informations about additional decryption options.
+- See [`Cph.Stream.Symmetric.DecryptOptions`](#cphstreamsymmetricdecryptoptions) for more informations about decryption options.
 - See [In-memory data stream encryption/decryption](#in-memory-data-stream-encryptiondecryption) examples.
 - See [File based data stream encryption/decryption](#file-based-data-stream-encryptiondecryption) examples.